joed7/Creational-design-patterns/pooling.md

 The above source-code provides the definition of the `create()` method for JDBC Connection object.

-The above implementation initializes the pool objects all the once at the beginning, In some variation, pool objectes can be ceated on need basis much like the flow chart shown below.
+The above implementation initializes the pool objects all the once at the beginning, In some variations, pool objects can be created on need basis much like the flow chart shown below.

 ![](https://github.com/joed7/Creational-design-patterns/blob/master/images/Object_pool_1.png)